mdsimon2/RPi-CamillaDSP/README.md

 ### MOTU M4

 Given lack of 4 channel on device volume control, it is recommended to use CamillaDSP volume control with this DAC.
-Due limited input functionality, a variety of configurations with external input devices are provided, similar configurations can be used with any DAC in this tutorial.
+Due to limited input functionality, a variety of configurations with external input devices are provided, similar configurations can be used with any DAC in this tutorial.

 #### m4_streamer.yml